Setting up Fluentd Logs Ingestion

 </filter>

-For Kubernetes logs in Fluentd, the resource mapping can always be defined with the statement:
+For Kubernetes logs in Fluentd, the resource mapping can be defined with this statement:

 resource_mapping {"kubernetes.pod_name": "auto.name"}